-The attached law also contains other provisions relating to the use of ADADs in Minnesota.
-For example, all ADADs (to the extent their use is not prohibited) must be designed and operated to disconnect within ten (10) seconds after termination of the telephone call by the subscriber.
+Minnesota law also governs other aspects of using ADADs in Minnesota.
+For example, all ADADs (to the extent their use is not prohibited) must be designed and operated to disconnect within ten seconds after a subscriber terminates the telephone call.
 Id. § 325E.28.
 ADADs may not be used before 9:00 a.m. or after 9:00 p.m.
 Id. § 325E.30.
-In addition, where an ADAD message is immediately preceded by a live operator, the operator must make certain disclosures to the subscriber.
-See Id. § 325E.29.
+In addition, when an ADAD message is immediately preceded by a live operator, the operator must make certain disclosures to the subscriber.
+See id. § 325E.29.